-Many years ago, the awareness around the need for sun protection was not near as prevalent.
-As any full time guide will tell you, that has changed.
+Many years ago, awareness around the need for sun protection was lacking.
+As any full time fishing guide will tell you, that has changed.
 The increased awareness of skin cancer is very real, often resulting from long days on the water.
-To help combat that, AFTCO makes a wide range of sun protection gear for the whole family.
+1 in 5 Americans will develop skin cancer by the age of 70.
+To help combat that and help you select the right sun protection gear for your needs, AFTCO makes a wide range of sun protection gear for the whole family.

 Sun Protection Options:

 The AFTCO Samurai is considered our basic level sun protection.
-This shirt is by no means ill prepared for your day on the lake or ocean.
-This shirt still has a UPF rating of 50.
-Although these shirts are still moisture wicking and quick dying, the polyester does not make these shirts as breathable as some others that AFTCO makes.
+This fishing shirt is by no means ill prepared for your day on the lake or ocean.
+The Samurai Fishing Shirt still has a UPF rating of 50.
+Although these shirts are moisture wicking and quick dying, the polyester used is not as breathable as some others that AFTCO makes.

-The Breathable sun protective clothing such as our Yurei Airo Mesh Shirt is a great example of a shirt that provides UPF 40 rating but is more breathable than the basic Samurai.
-This is a result of the AIRo MESH material providing the shirt mesh like properties.
+A step up from the Samurai is the AFTCO's Yurei Airo Mesh Shirt.
+It features a UPF 40 rating that allows for maximum breathability derived from AFTCO's AIRo MESH fabric.
 When lifted to the light, the shirt seems slightly see through, yet the fabric itself is woven in a way to provide sun protection.
 This is key in the summer when the heat may deter you from wanting to put on a long long sleeve shirt.
 This shirt will allow the slightest breeze to blow threw it so you wont overheat.
 That makes the Yurei shirt the next level in sun protection.

 The best sun protection shirt from AFTCO is the Barracuda Geo Cool sun shirt.
 The largest difference in this top tier sun protection shirt is that it is infused with our GeoCool technology.
 This technology has the ability to take heat and sweat and convert it into a cool feeling leaving you a lot more comfortable.
 Shirts in this category always have some treatment that will keep the individual more comfortable fishing long days.
 Barracuda also provides venting along the entire side giving you the breathability factor as well.